Clamentos/CodeSeparator/README.md

 1. Clone this repository into your local machine.
 2. Open the terminal and navigate to the root directory of the previously cloned repository: `CodeSeparator`.
-3. Install `vsce` if you don't have it already, with the following comand:
+3. Install `vsce` if you don't have it already, with the following command:
 ```console
 npm install -g @vscode/vsce
 ```
-4. Generate the `.vsix` package with the following comand:
+4. Generate the `.vsix` package with the following command:
 ```console
 vsce package
 ```